 Renal Dialysis service providers must meet the coverage provisions set forth in

-907 KAR 1:400.
+907 KAR 1:400 to provide covered services.
 Medicare and private insurance must be billed prior to Kentucky Medicaid.
 Any services performed fall within the scope of practice for any provider.
 Listing of a service in the administrative regulation is not a guarantee of payment.
 Providers must follow the Kentucky Medicaid regulations.
 All services must be medically necessary.

 Duplication of Service